Idaho wine

-Idaho wine refers to wine made from the U.S. state of Idaho.
+Idaho wine refers to wine produced in the state of Idaho.
 Idaho has a long history of wine production with the first vineyards in the Pacific Northwest being planted here in the 1860s.
-Like in other areas Prohibition in the United States virtually wiped out the Idaho wine industry in the early twentieth century, only to be resurrected in the 1970s.
-Today Idaho's wine industry is its fastest growing agricultural industry.

-Geography and climate
+Grapes were first planted in the state by French immigrants Louis Desol and Robert Schleicher, and Jacob Schaefer from Germany before grapes were ever planted in Washington and Oregon.
+Idaho wines were receiving national recognition before Prohibition crippled the industry and shutdown production.
+In fact, Idaho issued a state prohibition in 1916 before the 18th Amendment was enacted in 1920 and repealed in 1933.
+The state’s viticulture industry was not revived until the 1970s when first grape vines were planted in the Snake River Valley toward its southernmost area.
+Today, Idaho's viticulture is its fastest growing agricultural industry.

+Terroir

 Located in the Pacific Northwest, the wine regions of Idaho resembles Eastern Washington though the region is affected by a greater diurnal temperature variation.
 The average vineyard in Idaho sits at an altitude of 1800 ft among the foothills of the Rocky Mountains.
-A benefit of global warming has limited the severity of Idaho winters on the vineyards which were devastated with frost during the 1970s and 1980s.
+Advancements in viticulture has given winegrowers an understanding to plant vines in warmer localities limiting exposure to Idaho's severe winters which devastated crops during the 1970s and 1980s.

-Since that era, the effect of global warming has been beneficial to the vineyards of southwestern Idaho.
-That said, a severe frost in 2016 cost many growers a significant number of vines.

-To grow better wines in the vineyards, several viticultural practices common in Idaho including the use of open canopies over the vines, drip irrigation and aggressive pruning to ensure lower yields.
+In recent years, improved viticultural practices common in Idaho included open canopies over the vines, drip irrigation and aggressive pruning to ensure lower yields.